-On 21.11.2018, the Centre for Law and Policy Research, Bengaluru organised a one-day consultation with the transgender community, civil society organisations and activists.
-The consultation was organised into two sessions:
+On 21.11.2018, the Centre for Law and Policy Research, Bengaluru organised a one-day consultation with the transgender community, civil society organisations and activists to discuss the preliminary findings of our study on intersectional discrimination.

 CLPR conducted a qualitative and quantitative study, in the form of interviews and surveys, respectively across the four South Indian states of Kerala, Karnataka, Andhra Pradesh and Tamil Nadu.
 The study focuses on caste discrimination faced by women, transgender persons, and persons with disabilities.
 A preliminary report was presented by J. Mandakini and Saumya Dadoo.
 A pdf file of the preliminary findings can be accessed in the “Resources” section of this post.